druckenclam/reactjs101/README.md

 # Learning ReactJS from Scratch （ReactJS 101）
 This is a React book for absolute beginners.
-The book navigates you through ReactJS and its ecosystem, including Flux, Redux, React Router, ImmutableJS, React Native, Relay/GraphQL etc.，and prepares you for building across platforms applications.
+The book guides you progressively through ReactJS and its ecosystem, including Flux, Redux, React Router, ImmutableJS, React Native, Relay/GraphQL etc.，and prepares you for building across platform applications.

 ![從零開始學 ReactJS（ReactJS 101）](./cover.png)